anish749/oncetask/docs/task-types.md

 ### Resource Key Serialization

 Even with single task handlers, you can serialize execution per resource using the `ResourceKey` field.
-Tasks with the same resource key will execute one at a time, preventing concurrent modifications to the same resource.
+Tasks with the same resource key will execute one at a time (enforced via leases), preventing concurrent modifications to the same resource.

 ```go
 type SyncData struct {